tomheston/fragility-metrics/FRAGILITY_METRICS.md

 Continuous Fragility Score (distance in SE units to the p = 0.05 boundary): CFS = | |T| − t* |.
 Continuous Fragility Quotient: CFQ = CFS / (1 + CFS).
 **Range**: 0 to 1.
-**Interpretation**: fr = CFQ.
-For example, fr = 0.12 means the observed t-statistic lies relatively close to the p = 0.05 boundary on the CFQ scale; smaller values indicate a more fragile significance classification, larger values a more stable one.
+**Interpretation**: fr = percentile CFQ.
+For example, CFQ = 0.12 means the observed t-statistic lies relatively close to the p = 0.05 boundary on the CFQ scale; smaller values indicate a more fragile significance classification, larger values a more stable one.
 **Advantages**: Works directly from reported summary statistics (m₁, m₂, s₁, s₂, n₁, n₂).
 No raw data required.
 No simulated data or distributional reconstruction.
 Correctly respects Welch's variance structure and degrees of freedom.
 Provides a continuous-outcome analogue of MFQ/GFQ.
 **Base metric**: CFS = continuous fragility score = (SE-unit distance between |T| and t*).
 **NBF pair**: MeCI